openconfig/gnmic/docs/cmd/processor.md

 The `[processor | proc]` command allows running a set of event processor offline given an input of event messages.

 If expects a file input (`--input`) containing a list of event messages and one or more processor(s) name(s) (`--name`) defined in the main config file.
-This command will read the input file, validate the configured processors, apply them on the input event messages and output the result.
+This command will read the input file, validate the configured processors, apply them on the input event messages and print out the result.

 ### Usage